Yasmine Chouikh

-Yasmine Chouikh (born 1982) is an Algerian journalist and film director.
-Her first film, the romantic drama Until The End Of Time, won the Best First Feature award at Panafrican Film and Television Festival of Ouagadougou (FESPACO) in 2019.
+Yasmine Chouikh (born 1982) is an Algerian screenwriter, film director, and journalist.
+A prominent voice in contemporary Algerian cinema, her work explores themes of love, tradition, identity, and the role of women in society.
+She is best known for Until The End of Time (2017), a romantic drama set in an Algerian cemetery, which won the Best First Feature Award at the Panafrican Film and Television Festival of Ouagadougou (FESPACO) in 2019.
+She also serves as the artistic director of the Taghit International Short Film Festival, promoting new voices in Maghrebi cinema.

 Life

 Chouikh was born in 1982 in Algiers, the daughter of the film director and screenwriter Yamina Bachir and the actor-director Mohamed Chouikh.
 She graduated in psychology and education.
 She is the artistic director of the Taghit International Short Film Festival.